Remakes - Masterchef to Payne

 American Remake: NBC ran the US version for two seasons, 1996-97, which starred Rob Schneider.

 Comments: What distinguished the British version was what losers Gary and Tony were, particularly the dump they lived in.
 But Americans don't like watching losers, and the US show had them living in a trendy Indianapolis apartment.
 A series of girlfriends and neighbors passed through the series but made little impression.
-Thankfully, BBC America now runs the original UK show.
+Americans eventually got to see the original courtesy of BBC America.

 My Guide To Becoming A Rock Star